Aren’t we all familiar with the Sales Funnel?

 But I argue that for B2B companies, it is not a sales funnel, but an HourGlass or a damru.
 (Wikipedia says Damru is a small two-headed drum, used in Hinduism and an instrument used by Lord Shiva)

 What happens in a conventional sales funnel?

-Marketing generates thousands of leads, and pass on the qualified leads to the sales team, who in turn win the deals.
+Marketing generates thousands of leads, and passes on the qualified leads to the sales team, who in turn win the deals.
 So far so good.
 But some B2B companies offer many solutions and long-term engagements with their customers.
 For these companies winning the first deal is just the beginning.
-It is consciously followed by identification of Key Accounts that are then, Farmed and Mined for more revenues i.e. LAND and then EXPAND.
+It is consciously followed by identification of Key Accounts that are then, Farmed and Mined for more revenues i.e. LAND and EXPAND.

 Enter the Hourglass

 I was looking for a visual aid that could give me a good representation of this reality.
 Traditional B2B sales funnel never gave me a good representation of this process.
 Thus, I extended the funnel by adding an inverted funnel at its bottom, shaping it as an ‘Hourglass.’
 Images are a powerful means to drive home a point- in this case, Key Account Management as a critical component of revenue generation for B2B companies.

 For most B2B companies, the bottom half of the ‘Hourglass’ generates 80%+ of the revenue in a given year.
 The most commonly used nomenclature is ‘Hunting’ & ‘Farming’.
 Hunting is to acquire new customers while Farming is to grow the business from existing customers.

 I have noticed that in recent years, companies have recognized that Hunting & Farming teams need to operate separately.
 Because inherently, hunting and farming skills are quite different in nature.